shenxianpeng/blog/source/_posts/2021/07/how-to-fix-gcov-hidden-symbol.md

 Each time I can fix it by adding `-glcov` then recompile. the error has gone after rebuild. (you use the `nm` command to double-check whether the symbol has been added successfully.)

-I hope this can helps you.
+Hopes it can help you.